lee-dohm/lee-dohm.github.io/README.md

 # License

-The following directories and their contents are Copyright Lee Dohm.
+The following directories and their contents are Copyright &copy; 2013 by Lee Dohm.
 You may not reuse anything therein without my permission:

 * `_drafts/`
 * `_posts/`